International Student - Apply

 - Submit cash or a check/money order payable to Elgin Community College.

 Affidavit of Sponsorship: International Student Affidavit of Sponsorship

 - All prospective F-1 students must submit financial documentation certifying access to funding for the duration of their studies pursuant to 8 CFR § 214.2.

 - Students must submit an English language, official, original bank statement or letter on bank letterhead certifying the account holder’s name, type of account, current balance, and date of statement.

-- Certification must show available funds of at least $17,950 if a dependent student and $20,200 if an independent student for first-year expenses at ECC; exclusive of travel expenses.
+- Certification must show available funds of $21,000 for first-year expenses at ECC, exclusive of travel expenses.

 - Minimum Test of English as a Foreign Language (TOEFL) score of 550 (paper-based), 213 (computer-based) or 79 (internet-based);

 - Minimum International English Language Testing System (IELTS) overall band score of 6.5;